Preparing, cooking, and eating meals at home helps you be healthy, use fewer resources, and generate less waste. Be Green. Dine in.

 Cooking with whole food ingredients versus processed food products reduces the energy and water that would be used during processing and packaging.

-Purchasing foods with minimal packaging is more resource efficient than buying in bags and boxes that one takes home and discards.
+Purchasing foods with minimal packaging is more resource efficient than buying in bags and boxes that you take home and discard.
 Buying in bulk usually means less packaging.

 Make Less Waste